Ovarian Cancer: Overview

 What are treatment side effects?

-Cancer treatment such as chemotherapy and radiation can damage normal cells.
+Cancer treatments, like chemotherapy and radiation, can damage normal cells.
 This can cause side effects such as hair loss, mouths sores, and vomiting.

 Coping with ovarian cancer

 Many people feel worried, depressed, and stressed when dealing with cancer.
 Getting treatment for cancer can be hard on your mind and body.
 Keep talking with your healthcare team about any problems or concerns you have.
-Work together to ease the effect of cancer and its symptoms on your daily life.
+Work together to ease the effect of cancer and cancer treatment on your daily life.

 Here are tips: